sairamrebbapragada/sairamrebbapragada.github.io/index.md

 ## About Me

 I am Sairam, a PhD candidate in Artificial Intelligence at IIT Hyderabad, India, where I am fortunate to be advised by [Dr. Vineeth N Balasubramanian](https://people.iith.ac.in/vineethnb/).
+I was also a visiting student at MBZUAI from Jan.
+2025 to Mar.
+2026, hosted by [Prof. Muhammad Haris Khan](https://m-haris-khan.com/).

 ## Research Interests